Continuance of Laws, etc. Act 1749: Subsequent developments

 So much of the act "as relates to the preventing the stealing or destroying of Turnips; and for the more effectually preventing the stealing or destroying of Turnips, Potatoes, Cabbages, Parsnips, Pease, and Carrots" was repealed by section 1 of the Stealing of Vegetables Act 1772 (13 Geo.
 3. c.
 32).

 So much of the act as related to attornies and solicitors was repealed by section 1 of, and the first part of the first schedule to, the Solicitors Act 1843 (6 & 7 Vict. c.
 73).

+Sections 7, 8 and 9 of the act was repealed by section 39 of, and the schedule to, the Salmon Fishery Act 1861 (24 & 25 Vict. c.
+109), which came into force on 1 October 1861.

 The Select Committee on Temporary Laws, Expired or Expiring, appointed in 1796, inspected and considered all temporary laws, observing irregularities in the construction of expiring laws continuance acts, making recommendations and emphasising the importance of the Committee for Expired and Expiring Laws.

 The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1867 (30 & 31 Vict. c.
 59).